NCBI-Hackathons/EDirectCookbook/README.md

 **Just copy and paste commands off the page.
 Modify the search strings to work for you!**

-**If there are things you want to be able to do with EDirect, but can't figure out how, create an Issue using the Issues tab!**
+**If there are things you want to be able to do with EDirect, but can't figure out how, you can ask the community for help by creating an Issue.
+See below, under "How to contribute," for more information.**

 **To install EDirect, follow the instructions in ["Entrez Direct: E-utilities on the Unix Command Line"](https://www.ncbi.nlm.nih.gov/books/NBK179288/)**

 ## How to contribute

+You can contribute to this page through GitHub.
+(If you are not already viewing the GitHub version of this page, please click the "View on GitHub" button at the top of the page.)
+Using GitHub, you can create Issues or Pull Requests to contribute to the cookbook.

 ### Create an Issue to: